 An antique is a collectible item like a piece of art or furniture with high value due to its substantial age.
 Apart from age, there are other factors usually considered when giving value to the object, including rarity, utility, condition and personal emotional connection.
-In this read, we are going to look at the five most expensive antiques in the world.
+Examples can be found at an antiques shop in Hampshire.
+In this read, though, we are going to look at the five most expensive antiques in the world.

 The Pinner Qing Dynasty vase was exhibited at an auction to be sold back in 2010, and thanks to its history, purity, rarity and beauty, the bidding went overboard and ultimately sold for $80.2 million.
 The cosigner got a whopping $29 million from the auction.